dominiksalvet/risc63/readme.md

 > Custom 64-bit pipelined RISC processor.

-RISC63 is a **purely 64-bit RISC processor** with basic pipelining described in VHDL.
-It is a prototype of a carefully crafted [RISC64 architecture](https://github.com/dominiksalvet/risc64) and its main purpose is to demonstrate potential RISC64 capabilities.
-To truly achieve that, the whole RISC63 has been designed in a simple manner.
-Convince yourself — look around.
+RISC63 is a **purely 64-bit RISC processor** with classic five stage pipelining described in VHDL.
+Originally, it was developed as a prototype of more advanced RISC64 architecture, which was discontinued later.
+Nevertheless, RISC63 represents a full-fledged processor, designed in a simple manner.
+Convince yourself – look around.

-Since RISC63 is a prototype, it does not implement all RISC64 features and it might be even incompatible with the current RISC64 architecture.
-Nevertheless, the following implemented features indicate that RISC63 itself is an unconventional processor architecture, which has something to offer:
+The main motivation behind RISC63 was to examine the impacts of smaller instruction words in the processor design and its architecture.
+Based on that, the following features indicate that RISC63 is an unconventional processor architecture:

 * All instructions are 16 bits wide
 * Only the most used instructions are present
 * 16 x 64-bit general purpose registers
 * Only aligned 64-bit loads and stores are supported
 * Efficient PC-relative addressing

+> Did you know that RISC63 was used within my bachelor thesis?

 ## Table of Contents